Thinking different, and stepping aside.

 © Photo Pierre Maurer

-Émission diffusée sur France Inter le samedi 7 avril 2007
+Émission diffusée sur France Inter le samedi 2 juin 2007

 Écouter l’archive audio de cette émission :